1995 NBA Finals: Aftermath

-The Magic won a franchise-record 60 games during the 1995–96 NBA season, but were swept by the Michael Jordan-led Chicago Bulls in the 1996 Eastern Conference finals.
+The Orlando Magic won a franchise-record 60 games during the 1995–96 NBA season, but were swept by the Michael Jordan-led Chicago Bulls in the 1996 Eastern Conference finals.
 During the offseason, Shaquille O'Neal signed with the Los Angeles Lakers, with whom he went on to win three championships; he later added a fourth title to his resume with the Miami Heat in 2006.
 The Magic would not return to the Finals until 2009, guided by rising star Dwight Howard, but they were ultimately defeated by the Kobe Bryant-led Los Angeles Lakers in five games.
 They have not returned since.

+O'Neal and Olajuwon faced off in the playoffs for the second and final time during the 1999 Western Conference First Round, with O'Neal's Lakers defeating Olajuwon's Rockets in four games.
+O'Neal outscored Olajuwon in the series, averaging 29.5 points to Olajuwon's 13.3 in the series.
+By this point, O'Neal was 27 and Olajuwon was 36.
+This would also mark Olajuwon's final postseason appearance with the Rockets, who was traded to Toronto a few seasons later.

+This NBA Finals marked the last usage of the original script logo first unveiled in the 1986 Finals.
+For the 1996 Finals, the league unveiled a new logo with the Larry O'Brien Trophy along with modernized typography in gold inside a black oval.
+This logo was used until the 1999 Finals.
+An updated version of the original script logo was later used from the to the 2017 Finals.